matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 healthful innovation, ...

-[Time 0:11:21]
+[Time 0:11:20]

 ```
-[ photo of trees all around, looking up from the ground towards the
+[ Photo of trees all around, looking up from the ground towards the
-sky ]
+sky. ]

                                              Hammock-Driven Development